devcontainers/spec/proposals/consolidate-merged-lifecycle-hook-schema.md

 An optional parameter `$origin` is added to the `LifecycleCommandParallel` that supporting tools can use to indicate the source of the command.
 For example, this is useful for outputting in the creation log which Feature provided a certain lifecycle hook.
 The `$` notation is used to indicate this property is additional tooling metadata that should not be present in a user `devcontainer.json`.

+> Per [the 'Allow Dev Container Features to contribute lifecycle scripts' specification](/proposals/features-contribute-lifecycle-scripts.md), each `LifecycleCommandParallel` element in the list variant will execute sequentially, in list order.

 As an example, the following `devcontainer.json` snippet would be valid:

 ```json